 - Preheat the oven to 180C/350F and line the base of a baking tin with greaseproof paper.

-- Place the eggs, sugars, buttermilk, coffee, boiling water and sunflower oil into a bowl and combine with a whisk until the eggs are broken up and your mixture has a coffee hue.
+- Place the eggs, sugars, buttermilk and sunflower oil into a bowl and combine with a whisk until the eggs are broken up and smooth.

-- In a separate bowl, place the cocoa powder, flour, baking powder, baking soda and salt and stir to combine with a fork (this will help remove large lumps).
+- In a separate bowl, place the flour, baking powder, baking soda and salt and stir to combine with a fork (this will help remove large lumps).

 - Add the dry ingredients into the wet ingredients and combine until your batter is smooth.